Who is eligible for the COVID-19 vaccine now?

 The network of sites can be confusing.
-Some are run by New York City, some by other health care providers, some by pharmacies.
+Some are run by New York City, some by the State, some by other health care providers, some by pharmacies.
 Each site has its own system for making appointments.
 It really makes me wish that the U.S. had a national, universal health care system, which would make this all a lot easier.
 Still, I’ve talked to a lot of people who have found appointments, and even gotten their second dose.

 If you need help with the online form, NYC has set up a vaccine appointment hotline at 877-VAX-4NYC (877-829-4692) between the hours of 8:00 A.M. to 9:00 P.M., seven days a week.
 Someone will assist you to set up an appointment.
 We are aware of the long wait times for the help line.
 The City’s Health Department is actively working on a call-back system so that callers do not have to wait on the phone for hours, and so that you will be notified as appointments become available.